bashrc2/epicyon/README.md

  'type': 'Accept'}
 ```

 When posts are subsequently sent from the following instance (server-to-server) they should have the corresponding capability id string attached within the Create wrapper.
-In the above example that would be **http://bobdomain.net/caps/rOYtHApyr4ZWDUgEE1KqjhTe0kI3T2wJ**
+In the above example that would be **http://bobdomain.net/caps/rOYtHApyr4ZWDUgEE1KqjhTe0kI3T2wJ**.
+It should contain a random string which is hard to guess by brute force methods.

 ``` text
                             Alice